‘Speedboat Killer’ Jack Shepherd Freed After Just Five Years

-Jack Shepherd, infamously known as the “Speedboat Killer,” has been released from prison today after serving just five years behind bars for the tragic death of his Tinder date, Charlotte Brown.
-The incident involved a booze-fueled high-speed crash on the River Thames, followed by Shepherd fleeing the country.
+Jack Shepherd, dubbed the “Speedboat Killer,” walked free from prison today after serving only five years for the tragic manslaughter of his Tinder date, Charlotte Brown.
+The fatal booze-fuelled crash on the River Thames saw Shepherd flee the country, sparking outrage and heartbreak.

-The harrowing incident occurred in December 2015 when Charlotte Brown, 24, lost her life during a high-speed ride on Shepherd’s defective speedboat, passing the Houses of Parliament.
-Before the fatal ride, Shepherd had wined and dined her at a restaurant in the Shard, using a seduction routine he had practised on multiple other women.
+The deadly incident happened in December 2015 when 24-year-old Charlotte Brown lost her life during a reckless ride on Shepherd’s faulty 14ft speedboat by the Houses of Parliament.
+The night began with Shepherd charming her over dinner at the Shard, using a seduction routine he had honed on other women.

-Ten months later, Shepherd surrendered himself and was returned to the UK to begin serving his sentence.
-However, his legal troubles did not end there, as he was handed an additional four-year prison term for assaulting a barman with a vodka bottle in a Devon hotel.
+Ten months after his sentence, Shepherd gave himself up and returned to UK custody.
+But his troubles multiplied.
+He was slapped with an extra four-year stretch for assaulting a barman with a vodka bottle in a Devon hotel, dragging his total sentence to ten years.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.